Melissani Lake and Cave

-When the archaeologist Marinatos excavated the islet in 1962 he found several artefacts from the 4th and 3rd century BC which suggest that this islet was a place of worship, dedicated to god Pan and the nymphs.
+When the archaeologist Marinatos excavated the islet in 1962 he found several artefacts from the 4th and 3rd century BC which suggest that this islet was a place of worship, dedicated to the god Pan and the nymphs.
 Among other finds, there is a figurine of god Pan as well as a clay plate, showing dancing nymphs.

 In mythology nymphs are minor goddesses, associated with nature; with forests, mountains, grottos and most of all water: rivers, lakes, springs and the sea.
 They are depicted as beautiful, young women being companions of the gods.
 So it is not surprising that according to local legend a nymph called Melissanthe committed suicide in the lake when god Pan rejected her love for him.

 Melissani is part of a geological phenomenon; north from Argostoli is a place called Katavothres, which means as much as sinkholes or swallow holes.
 At this place, seawater flows into these sinkholes and disappears in the ground.
 The flow of the water had been used to operate two water mills in the area.
 The first one was installed in 1835 during the English protectorate.